Applied Physics Ph.D. (Ithaca)

 Applicants should have undergraduate preparation in physics or another physical science or in an engineering field with a strong emphasis on mathematics and modern physics.
-Applicants must submit GRE general test scores, and are advised to submit scores on the GRE physics subject test and the GRE writing assessment.
+The GRE general and subject exams are not used in our evaluation process and should not be submitted.

 - three recommendations

-In the Applied Physics Ph.D. program, we want to ensure that first and foremost, the candidates know how to “think like an applied physicist”.
-This implies that they have mastery of the fundamental physics knowledge, can synthesize knowledge from different areas, and take the course-based knowledge to the next level, where, with guidance from their mentors and peers, they apply the knowledge to solve problems of practical interest.
+In the Applied Physics Ph.D. program, our philosophy is “learn physics, speak engineering”.
+This implies that graduates will have mastery of the fundamental physics knowledge, can synthesize knowledge from different areas, and take the course-based knowledge to the next level, where, with guidance from their mentors and peers, they will have learned to apply the knowledge to solve problems of practical interest.
 We therefore aim at an interdisciplinary education and broad course base.
 In addition to becoming a world expert in the area of their dissertation topics, the candidates will be prepared for a career as a professional scientist/engineer, with all the flexibility that that implies.

 Applied physicists must learn how to communicate using written, spoken and presentation skills.
 The candidates will acquire and improve these skills as part of our course work and exams.
 For example, Physics 6510, our Advanced Laboratory course has a requirement to write lab reports in standard journal (Physical Review Letters) format as well as make an oral presentation to faculty and peers in a timed format.
 Our A- and B-exams also require comprehensive skills in written and oral presentation.
 These formative skills are essential for the practicing Applied physicist.